 It is the “glorious Gospel,” which saves lost sinners.
 Paul had experienced the power of the Gospel (Rom.
 1:16) and he had been entrusted with the ministry of the Gospel (1 Thes.
 2:4).
 The Law and Gospel go together, for Law without Gospel is diagnosis without remedy.
 But the Gospel without Law is only the Good News of salvation for people who do not believe they need it because they have never heard the bad news of judgment.
 The Law is not Gospel, but the Gospel is not lawless (Rom.
 3:20–31).

 Teaching sound doctrine is the first responsibility of the church.
-What other responsibilities of the church would you add to this list?

 In Part 2, we will look at two more essential responsibilities of pastor and people in the church.